Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 USB cable or adapter

 USB Power source

+# Hardware Connections

+5 volt power is supplied to the ESP8266 via USB connection.

+Temperature/Humidity Sensor pins:

+1. VCC to esp8266 Vcc (5v)
+2. GND to esp8266 GND
+3. SCL to esp8266 D1
+4. SCA to esp8D1266

 ## Software
 The USB software is written in C++ using the Arduino IDE.
 You need to add the following to the code to interface with Home Assistant in ThinkSpeak: